metalsmith/metalsmith.io/src/index.md

 Metalsmith works in three simple steps:

-  1. Read all the files in a source directory and transform them into an array of Javascript objects.
+  1. Read all the files in a source directory and transform them into a JavaScript object of JavaScript objects.
   2. Invoke a series of plugins that manipulate these objects.
   3. According to the information contained in the resulting objects write them as files into a destination directory

-Every file in the source directory is transformed into a Javascript Object.
+Every file in the source directory is transformed into a JavaScript Object.
 For instance,

 `my-file.md:`
 <pre><code>---